hypnodrum/Skylark/README.md

 # S K Y L A R K
- a music site to share your electronic creations with the World!
+Welcome to a music site where you can share your electronic creations with the world!

-This is a project for my Final Exam at SotUni Software University.
-It's about a site where DJs and Producers may share thir electronic creations to the World.
+This is a project for my Final Exam at SoftUni Software University.
+It's about a site where DJs and producers can share their electronic creations with the world.
+The site includes the following functionalities:

+Dashboard: where all tracks except private ones are visible.
+Catalogue: a private area for users where they have access to CRUD operations for all their tracks, as well as the option to set chosen tracks to private.
+User profile details.
+The site uses waveform graphics for tracks, similar to SoundCloud.

 <h3>Some screenshots from the project:</h3>